GSQ-Tuning: Group-Shared Exponents Integer in Fully Quantized Training for LLMs On-Device Fine-tuning: Method

 The effectiveness of GSQ-Tuning hinges on how quantization bit-width interacts with the dimensions of low-rank adapters.
 To inform real-world deployments, we systematically analyze this interplay by constructing a Pareto frontier that illustrates the balance between model memory consumption during fine-tuning and accuracy across various bits-rank settings.
 We hope our findings not only highlight optimal configurations, but also offer practical guidelines for practitioners to tailor solutions to specific hardware constraints.

 \paragraph{Pareto Frontier Analysis.} Based on our GSQ-Tuning, we construct a Pareto frontier by plotting model memory during fine-tuning against validation accuracy across different \textit{bits-rank} configuration.
 As shown in Fig.~\ref{fig:pareto}, the frontier reveals three distinct optimization regimes (1) \textit{High-Bit Low-Rank Regime (8-bit, r=64):} Reaches 65.60 Acc with suboptimal efficiency.
 0.50 Acc gain from $r=16$ to $64$ indicates high-bit quantization inherently limits error magnitude, requiring less rank compensation.
 (2) \textit{Mid-Bit Balanced Regime (6-bit, r=128):} Delivers 65.58 Acc with moderate resources.
 0.71 Acc gain from $r=16$ to $128$ shows diminishing returns beyond this point (only 0.32 Acc gain from $r=128$ to $512$).
 (3) \textit{Low-Bit High-Rank Regime (5-bit, r=512):} Achieves 64.88 Acc with minimal memory footprint.
 0.91 Acc gain from $r=16$ to $512$ demonstrates that aggressive rank scaling can compensate for severe quantization errors.
+Besides, Compared to FP8, GSQ-Tuning offers higher finetuning performance at similar or lower memory (Table~\ref{tab:copare_fp8_r32}) and reduces chip area ($\sim$11×) and power ($\sim$5×, Table~\ref{tab:hardware_consumption}).
 We also provide the Pareto frontier and detailed results for other models in appendix.
 Extra extensive results yield similar guidance.